nikouu/TinyWordle/README.md

 ### P/Invoke for `Console.Write()` (- 0 KB)

 I emailed [Michal Strehovský](https://twitter.com/MStrehovsky) asking for Sizoscope help, and he suggested more things to try!
 This time we'll be looking at removing `Console.Write()` calls and replacing them with [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) calls to `printf`.
 In theory, this would trim out the `Write()` calls, saving us on even more space.
-We could extend this to `ReadLine()` calls too,meaning we can remove all the `Console` calls.
+We could extend this to `ReadLine()` calls too, meaning we can remove all the `Console` calls.

 ```csharp
 [DllImport("msvcr120.dll")]